We are going to hold Global Game Jam at SpyHop this year! Thank you to our great sponsors for making this happen!

 == Sponsors ==

-Thank you to Broadview Entertainment Arts University for hosting and being a major sponsor!
+Thank you to SpyHop for hosting and being a major sponsor!

-Thank you to Utah Geek Events for sponsoring food again this year!
+Thank you to Utah Geek Events for sponsoring sanitizing the venue space and providing pizza Friday!

-Thank you to The Game Crafter for sponsoring board game prototyping materials this year!
+Thank you to The Game Crafter for sponsoring board game prototyping materials!

-Thank you to all the volunteers from the IGDA Salt Lake City/Provo Area Chapter and the Utah Indie Games group.
+Thank you also to all the tireless volunteers from the IGDA Salt Lake City/Provo Area Chapter and the Utah Indie Games group.

 == Event ==

 The keynote from the first year (watch this!):